What goes in my bins?

 We encourage residents to place garden waste in their green bin.

 You can also use any garden waste, such as grass clippings, as mulch or compost in your garden.

-If this is not possible, you can place garden waste in your red bin.
+If you don't have a green bin, you can place garden waste in your red bin.
 Do not place garden waste in your yellow bin.

 Did you know Council runs a compost rebate program?